a16z/helios/benches/README.md

 cargo install flamegraph

 # Generate flamegraph for a specific example
-cargo flamegraph --example client -o ./flamegraphs/client.svg
+cargo flamegraph --example client -o ./benches/flamegraphs/client.svg

 # Generate flamegraph for benchmarks
-cargo flamegraph --bench helios_comparison -o ./flamegraphs/benchmark.svg
+cargo flamegraph --bench helios_comparison -o ./benches/flamegraphs/benchmark.svg
 ```

 ### Custom Benchmarks

 To add new benchmarks:

-1. Add a new case to `BenchmarkCase` enum in `framework/benchmark.rs`
+1. Create a new benchmark file in `benchmarks/` directory
-2. Implement the benchmark logic in the `Benchmark` impl
+2. Add the benchmark configuration to `Cargo.toml` with the appropriate path
-3. Add the case to the `cases` vector in `helios_comparison.rs`
+3. Implement the benchmark using the provided harness and measurement utilities from `lib/`

 ## Troubleshooting